GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

    "password"
    ```

-   and replace the values inside of flyte.yaml values file:
+   and replace the values inside the flyte.yaml values file:

    ```yaml
    configuration: